Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

     services   cray-cps-wait-for-etcd-jb95m 0/1  Completed
     ```

-42. SSH to each worker node running CPS/DVS, and run  `dmesg -T` and ensure that there are no recurring `“DVS: merge_one” `messages as shown.
+43. SSH to each worker node running CPS/DVS, and run  `dmesg -T`  to ensure that there are no recurring `“DVS: merge_one” ` messages as shown.
 These messages indicate that DVS is still detecting IP address change for one of the client nodes.

+    ```bash
+    ncn-m001# dmesg -T | grep "DVS: merge_one"
+    ```

     ```
     [Tue Jul 21 13:09:54 2020] DVS: merge_one#351: New node map entry does not match the existing entry